Disadvantaged Communities Criteria

 - Frequently Asked Questions [PDF]

-Public Hearings
+Archive of Past Public Hearings

 The New York State Department of Environmental Conservation, in partnership with NYSERDA held 11 public hearings across the State to receive public input on the draft disadvantaged communities criteria under the Climate Leadership and Community Protection Act (Climate Act).
 Four in-person hearings and seven virtual hearings were conducted to receive public input.